-The measurement basis applied is historical cost, modified by the revaluation of land and buildings, certain infrastructural assets and financial instruments, investment property and forestry assets.
+The measurement basis applied is historical cost, modified by the revaluation of land and buildings, certain infrastructural assets and financial instruments, Council's investment in Inframax Construction Limited, investment property and forestry assets.
 The accrual basis of accounting has been used unless otherwise stated.